Have you been blogging for a while? Or did you just plunge into it?

 If I can do this, so can you.

-It’s a wonderful message.
-A valid one at that.
+It’s a wonderful message, and a valid one at that.

 So, let’s see all the possibilities here and say:

-Look at these wonderful hard working individuals who made so and so just within the past 5 years.
+Look at these wonderful, hard-working individuals who have accomplished so much just within the past 5 years.